wingraptor/super-sycamore/content/posts/how-to-plant-a-tree.md

 2. Remove the tree from the bag or pot, being vary careful not to disturb the roots.
 Gently remove dirt from the sides of the root ball until the roots are only just exposed. **Note that disturbing the roots too much will damage the tree**
 3. Gently place the tree into the hole, making sure that the tree rests on the mound in the center of the hole making sure that no roots are exposed.
 Try to place the tree such that it is as upright as possible.
 4. Cover the hole with a mixture of the soil that was removed and some compost, if possible, to give the tree a boost in life.
-5. Add some mulch around the tree, this will help to reduce water loss and to further fertilise the tree as it slowly breaks down.
+5. Add some mulch around the tree, this will help to reduce water loss and to further fertilize the tree as it slowly breaks down.
 Mulch can be wood chips, dried grass and leaves or other dried vegetable matter, just make sure that these were not treated with any harmful chemicals.
 6. Remember to take pictures or record a video of you planting that tree.
 This is so that you can share on social media to encourage others to plant trees and also for propensities' sake.

 - - -